alex35469/Peerster/README.md

 ### Set up GUI client Interface

-The GUI client is inactive by default, to acitvate it, please uncomment the whole webserver connexion section (line 139 to 213) and the line `go listenToGUI()` in the main function (line 127), please uncomment the importation as well.

 After having run the Gossiper programme, please open ./peerster.html (better on Google Chrome or Safari).
 Make sure to press `Send` to broadcast a message (not keypress enter).
-Same thing to add a peer.
+Same thing to add a peer and sharing a file.
 If the chat box is overloaded, to see the most recent messages, please scroll down inside the box.
-Same for the node box.
+Same for the node box and info-box.
 If the message doesn't show up right away, please, just wait 2 seconds.

-The GUI client communicate with the backend using HTTP on port 8080.
+Scroll down the main page to see the downloading part